natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/f-string.rst

     In [9]: template.format(*ip)
     Out[9]: '00001010 00000001 00000001 00000001 '

-Another situation where format() is usually more convenient to use: the need to use the same template many times in the script.
-F-string will execute the first time and will set the current values of the variables and to use the template again it has to be rewritten.
-This means that the script will contain copies of the same line.
+Another situation where format() is usually more convenient to use: the need to use the same template many times in script.
+F-string will execute the first time and will set current values of variables and to use template again it has to be rewritten.
+This means that script will contain copies of the same line.
 At the same time format() allows to create a template in one place and then use it again substituting variables as needed.

 This can be avoided by creating a function but creating a function to print a string based on template is not always justified.
 Example of creating a function: